Degrees of incomputability, realizability and constructive reverse mathematics: Key principles

-\subsubsection{Weak K\"onig's lemma}
+\subsection{Weak K\"onig's lemma}

 In this section, we consider weak variants of weak K\"onig's lemma.
 A {\em binary tree} is a subset of $2^{<\om}$ closed under taking initial segments.
 A binary tree $T$ is {\em infinite} if for any $\ell$ there is a node $\sigma\in T$ of length $\ell$.
-We consider the following properties for trees. \begin{itemize} \item A {\em $2$-tree} is a binary tree $T$ such that, for any $\ell\in\N$, $T$ has exactly two strings of length $\ell$. \item A {\em rational $2$-tree} is a $2$-tree which does {\em not} have infinitely many branching nodes. \item An {\em all-or-unique tree} or simply an {\em aou-tree} is a binary tree $T$ such that, for any $\ell\in\N$, $T$ has either all binary strings or only one string of length $\ell$. \item A {\em convex tree} is a binary tree $T$ such that, for any $\ell\in\om$, if two strings $\sigma$ and $\tau$ of length $\ell$ are contained in $T$, then all length $\ell$ strings between $\sigma$ and $\tau$ are also contained in $T$. \item A {\em clopen tree} is a binary tree $T$ satisfying the double negation of the following: There are finitely many binary strings $\sigma_0,\dots,\sigma_\ell$ such that $\tau\in T$ if and only if $\tau$ extends $\sigma_i$ for some $i\leq\ell$.
+We consider the following properties for trees. \begin{itemize} \item A {\em $2$-tree} is a binary tree $T$ such that, for any $\ell\in\N$, $T$ has exactly two strings of length $\ell$. \item A {\em rational $2$-tree} is a $2$-tree which does {\em not} have infinitely many branching nodes. \item An {\em all-or-unique tree} or simply an {\em aou-tree} is a binary tree $T$ such that, for any $\ell\in\N$, $T$ has either all binary strings or only one string of length $\ell$. \item A {\em convex tree} is a binary tree $T$ such that, for any $\ell\in\om$, if two strings $\sigma$ and $\tau$ of length $\ell$ are contained in $T$, then all length $\ell$ strings between $\sigma$ and $\tau$ are also contained in $T$. \item A binary tree $T$ is {\em constructively non-clopen} if, for any finitely many binary strings $\sigma_0,\dots,\sigma_\ell$, there is a binary string $\tau$ such that the following does not hold: $\tau\in T$ if and only if $\tau$ extends $\sigma_i$ for some $i\leq\ell$. \item A {\em clopen tree} is a binary tree $T$ which is not constructively non-clopen.
 If $\ell=0$, then we say that $T$ is a {\em basic clopen tree}. \end{itemize}

 The notion of a clopen tree is a bit weird, but we use this notion as it is useful for understanding the relationship among non-constructive principles.
 For a collection $\mathcal{T}$ of trees, we mean by {\em weak K\"onig's lemma for $\mathcal{T}$} the statement that every infinite tree in $\mathcal{T}$ has an infinite path.
 Then, we denote by ${\sf WKL}_{\leq 2}$, ${\sf WKL}_{=2}$, ${\sf WKL}_{\rm aou}$, ${\sf WKL}_{\rm conv}$, and ${\sf WKL}_{\rm clop}$ weak K\"onig's lemma for $2$-trees, rational $2$-trees, aou-trees, convex trees, and convex clopen trees, respectively.